 Total knee replacement with medical devices like the Exactech Optetrak implant should only be considered when all other options have failed.
 Many patients can benefit from alternative treatments, which include:

 - Weight loss and exercise – Losing just a few pounds can take a huge amount of strain off the knee throughout daily activities.

 - Physical therapy – Can help reduce pain associated with a knee injury and help improve mobility.

 - Knee injections (hyaluronic acid) – Lubricates the knee joint and improves shock absorption, which helps reduce pain and improve knee mobility.

 - Acupuncture – Ancient Chinese method that uses sharp, thin needles to impact nerves and change the flow of energy within the body.

-- Arthroscopic surgery – Far less invasive than total knee replacement, arthroscopy involves removing bone fragments and pieces of torn meniscus, while repairing ligaments and damaged cartilage.
+- Arthroscopic surgery – Far less invasive than total knee replacement, arthroscopy involves removing bone fragments and pieces of a torn meniscus while repairing ligaments and damaged cartilage.

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Exactech Knee Lawsuits.
-We are handling individual litigation nationwide and currently accepting new knee implant complications cases in all 50 states.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Exactech Knee Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Exactech implant cases in all 50 states.